-Care should be taken in this matter, and employers should be particularly careful about those members who start in a teaching role but may have a change in role later on in their career, which means that they're no longer eligible to remain in the Scheme.
+Care should be taken in this matter, and you should be particularly careful about those members who start in a teaching role but may have a change in role later on in their career, which means that they're no longer eligible to remain in the Scheme.

-For this reason, an employer may wish to consider expressly stating the weight of 'teaching' in an individual's job description as this will provide evidence the employer can use, should a question be raised about the individual's eligibility.
+For this reason, you may wish to consider expressly stating the weight of 'teaching' in an individual's job description as this will provide evidence you can use, should a question be raised about the individual's eligibility.

-If an individual is incorrectly placed into membership of the Scheme, action will be taken to correct the position and the contributions refunded; so, it's important that employers carefully consider and assess individual roles before taking a decision as to which pension scheme is most appropriate.
+If an individual is incorrectly placed into membership of the Scheme, action will be taken to correct the position and the contributions refunded; so, it's important you carefully consider and assess individual roles before taking a decision as to which pension scheme is most appropriate.

-Where there is any difference between the legislation governing the Teachers' Pension Scheme and the information in this factsheet, the legislation will apply.
+Where there's any difference between the legislation governing the Teachers' Pension Scheme and the information in this factsheet, the legislation will apply.
+Who is eligible to join the Scheme?
+2024